 Steven Glogocheski, Ed.D.

-An experienced administrator with proven skills in statistics and the assessment of student learning, Dr. Glogocheski became Director of Institutional Research and Assessment for the Rutgers School of Nursing in December 2016.
+An experienced administrator with proven skills in statistics, the assessment of student learning and grants and sponsored research, Dr. Glogocheski became Director of Institutional Research and Assessment for the Rutgers School of Nursing in December 2016 and Executive Director of Institutional Research and Sponsored Programs in May of 2021.

 At Rutgers School of Nursing, his responsibilities include: